tgwow/computer-topics/README.md

 This repo will be used to organize exercises and all the pratical content of the Computer Topics classes for the 6th period of the Systems and Analysis Development course.

 # Exercises

+We will go through several topics

+## Unit tests

 [EX-02](https://github.com/tgwow/computer-topics/tree/master/NAP/02) - Convert java code to node and implement unit tests using jest.